iotaledger/identity.rs/docs/specs/iota_did_method_spec.md

 ### Standardized Verification Method Types

 We support two different Verification Method Types.
 Verification methods that can be used for signing DID Documents, and verification methods that are only used for signing [W3C standardized Verifiable Credentials](https://www.w3.org/TR/vc-data-model/).
-This set differs as the IOTA Identity implements revocation through public key removal, which means every Verifiable Credential must be signed by a different keypair.
+This set differs as the IOTA Identity implements revocation of Verifiable Credentials through public key removal, which requires every credential to be signed by a different keypair.
 We create collection of keypairs in a Merkle Tree in order to save space in the DID Document.

 Verification Methods that can be used to sign DID Documents and do other repeatable activities:
 * `Ed25519VerificationKey2018` to create a `JcsEd25519Signature2020`.